MarkTension/portfolio_react_spruce/src/markdowns/04_reinforcement-learning-applied-to-sculpting.md

 This is a technical overview of our reinforcement learning sculpting project.
 We will go into the reinforcement learning part, but also some additional technical details.
 Comprises work by: onformative.com - Mark Tensen, Alexander Hahn, Cedric Kiefer.

+If you wanna read a more basic introduction, here's [my primer on reinforcement learning and its application to art](/blog/primer-reinforcement-learning-application-to-art)

 See the project website [here](https://onformative.com/work/ai-sculpting/)

 ## Glossary